digitalis75/Usercentric-Project-Monkees/README.md

 * Mobile-ready version - Responsive website design.

 * Social media integration.
 There are Icons/links in the Footer to social media accounts of the group.
-* Audios, video, YouTube videos.
+* Play Audios, video and YouTube videos.

 #### Features Left to Implement

-* Social media icon/links open blank pages.
+* Social media icon/links
-* Read more buttons in band.html open blank pages.
-* Enquire now button opens a blank page.

 ## Technology Used